opnsense/docs/source/manual/how-tos/guestnet.rst

 The template feature is one of the most powerful features of OPNsense's Captive Portal solution and it's very easy to work with.

-Lets create a custom landing page, to do so click on the tab **Templates** and click on the download icon in the lower right corner ( |download| ).
+Let's create a custom landing page, to do so click on the tab **Templates** and click on the download icon in the lower right corner ( |download| ).

 .. image:: images/template_download.png
-    :width: 100%
+    :scale: 100%

 Now download the default template, we will use this to create our own.
 Unpack the template zip file, you should have something similar to this: